-UEFA.com marks Real Madrid captain Sergio Ramos's 31st birthday by picking out the landmark moments, records and stats that have contributed to a remarkable career.
+UEFA.com marks Real Madrid hero Sergio Ramos's 32nd birthday with landmark moments, records and stats.

 Article top media content

 Scorer supreme of last-minute headers, Sergio Ramos may be a defender by trade but he is also renowned for dramatic interventions at the other end for Real Madrid.
 He is one of the game's most garlanded players too, as winner of four Ligas, three UEFA Champions Leagues, UEFA EURO 2008 and 2012, and the 2010 FIFA World Cup among a medley of trophies.
 UEFA.com salutes Madrid's captain fantastic.